joegeorgeson/weizmann-workspace/External_tools/espresso-on-wexax.md

 ## Usage
 * The below shows an example of the test samples via the command line (not snakemake)
+* All step are to be done inside the conda `conda activate espresso`

 ### Step 1: prepare bed and align fastq
 ```